Warn Off Your Local Hunt – Cost & Hassle Free Option

 I therefore request that no unauthorised entry occurs on my property by any of the above.
 Further, I ask you to inform me in advance when your Hunt is likely to be present in my locality.

-Copying your Warning Off Email to your local MP will alert them to your point of view and also mean that they are aware of your actions.
-This is an important point to remember in the event of any future incidents occurring (in which case you should contact the Police as well).
+Copying your Warning Off Email to your local MP and Police will alert them to your point of view and also mean that they are aware of your actions.
+This is an important point to remember in the event of any future incidents occurring.

 (OPTIONAL) Inform Hounds Off of your action